ttiny/apache-git-sync-tool/README.md

 Top level configuration:
 * `projects` - Object with per-project configuration.
 Only projects listed here will be synced.
 * `supportEmail` – Global email address to notify on script initialization error.
+Could be array of addresses.
 * `supportEmailFrom` – From email address to send notify on error.
 * `logs` – (__`true`__/`false`/`"/path/to/specified/directory"`) - Enable writing to a log file.
 By default (`true`) file "sync_log_timestamp.txt" is generated in the same directory where is sync.php.
 Instead you are able to specify different directory.
 Logs are generated only in case of errors. `false` will disable logs explicitly in all cases.
 * `debug` - (`true`/__`false`__) - Enable logs to be saved even when there is no error condition.